csswizardry/nudge/README.md

 **Give developers a gentle push in the right direction.**

-Nudge is an ITCSS-compatible library that detects misuse of certain CSS selectors, and gives developers a subtle Nudge to fix them.
+Nudge is an ITCSS-compatible library that detects misuse of certain CSS selectors, and gives developers a subtle nudge to fix them.
 Mistakes and incorrect usage gets highlighted in the UI.

 ![Screenshot showing a simple example of Nudge at work](./screenshot-001.png)